dyte-io/html-samples/README.md

 # RealtimeKit - HTML Samples

+> The contents of this repository have been moved to [cloudflare/realtimekit-web-examples](https://github.com/cloudflare/realtimekit-web-examples).
+Future updates and maintenance will continue there.

 This repository consists of all the different ways in which you can use RealtimeKit and other packages to its full extent to get the best live audio/video experience.

 ## Samples